mattonfoot/NICE.UI/src/docs/typography/abbreviations.md

 description:
 ---

 Stylised implementation of HTML's <code>&lt;abbr&gt;</code> element for abbreviations and acronyms to show the expanded version on hover.
-Abbreviations with a <code>title</code> attribute have a light dotted bottom border and a help cursor on hover, providing additional context on hover.
+Abbreviations with a <code>title</code> attribute providing additional context on hover.

 ### <code>&lt;abbr&gt;</code>